 Learn more about our Tolerances

-Don’t worry if you don’t have a design for your metal part.
-Fotofab engineers are standing by and will happily use your handcrafted prototype, sketch on a napkin, or simply information about how the parts are supposed to work and where they need to fit.
+If you do not have a design for your metal part, then Fotofab's engineers can create one for you from your handcrafted prototype, sketch on a napkin, or from simple information on how the parts are supposed to work and where they need to fit.
 We will help design both the blanks and the tooling required to etch and bend the parts to their final shape.

 Check out the Industries we work with